a beginner's intro to zines by atozines

 3. assist in marketing the project so it's successful

-4. in return a contributor is typically rewarded with any digital products and (if sales are successful) a physical copy of the project.Derivatives and Deviations
+4. in return a contributor is typically rewarded with any digital products and (if sales are successful) a physical copy of the project.What is a moderator?

 Not all projects are explicitly marketed as "zines".
 Although some may vary in end product, the process and target audience is typically the same